 visudocommand (as root) to edit the

-/etc/sudoersfile to allow your normal user account (myaccount is used below) to change passwords for other users except root (and don't give additional privilege beyond this) .
+/etc/sudoersfile to allow your normal user account (myaccount is used below) to change passwords for other users (and don't give additional privilege beyond this) .
 (Never edit

 /etc/sudoersdirectly!)
-The new entry should look like this (assume your account name is myaccount), at the bottom of the file:
+The new entry should look similar to this (assume your account name is myaccount), at the bottom of the file:

 myaccount ALL = /usr/bin/passwd